PayrollCalculator/Payroll-calculator/README.md

    ```
    java -version
    ```
-5. Confirm Maven is installed correctly:
+5. Make sure Maven is installed on your system or that you're using the built-in Maven in IntelliJ IDEA:
    ```
    mvn -version
    ```